EddieCodeHub/Aether-Site/README.md

 - the page will have images of clan events and text to describe them.

-- It will also have the same colour scheme as the home page
+- It will also have the same colour scheme as the home page.

 - The Final paragraph of the page will direct the reader to the 'Join us' page, so they can join the clan if they wish.
 This paragraph will also feature a hyperlink to the 'Join us'.